livecms/forms/readme.md

 - Define your own validation script

 ### Notes
-You need add [Jquery Validation](https://jqueryvalidation.org) to use default validation properly, but you can use your own script.
+- You need add [Jquery Validation](https://jqueryvalidation.org) to use default validation properly, but you can use your own script.
 See [Custom Validation Section](#custom-validation).
+- Add [Select2 Files](https://select2.org/) if you want to use Select2 Component

 ## How to use?